krichprollsch/guzzle3/docs/testing/unit-testing.rst

 In order to unit test your client, a developer would need to copy phpunit.xml.dist to phpunit.xml and make any needed modifications.
-As a best practice and security measure for you and your contributors, it is recommended to add an ignore statement to your SCM so that phpunit.xml is ignored.
+As a best practice and security measure for you and your contributors, it is recommended to add an ignore statement to your SCM so that getServiceBuilderphpunit.xml is ignored.

 Bootstrapping
 ~~~~~~~~~~~~~